6. Berlin, Germany

 Unsurprisingly, New Orleans pulls out all the stops at Christmas.
 Riverboat caroling cruises and festive streetcars are among the key attractions in a city that goes hog wild for all things Chrimbo.

-A white Christmas is guaranteed at Colorado’s famous mountain town and ski resort, and the place is jam-packed with alpine lodges and cosy spots to take refuge and share in some festive cheer.
+A white Christmas is guaranteed at Colorado’s famous mountain town and ski resort, Aspen.
+The place is jam-packed with alpine lodges and cosy spots to take refuge from the cold and share in some festive cheer.

 Find cheap flights to Aspen with Skyscanner